Pete-Scale/Template_Engine-Employee_Summary/README.md

     * https://nodejs.org/en/

-2. Open your terminal in the application file folder
+2. Open your terminal in the application file folder.

     `./template_engine-employee_summary`

-2. Install the node modules for the inquirer package
+2. Install the node modules for the inquirer package.
     ```
     npm install
     ```